UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_09.md

 Notes:

-We can also find the 5 most similar Pokemon in the training data to test Pokemon 1.
+Now let’s find the 5 most similar Pokémon from the training data to our test Pokémon.

-We need to be careful though.
+We need to be careful here though because we need to make sure we pass in a 2D NumPy array as an input.

-A numpy array with shape (9,) is 1 dimensional whereas (1, 9) is 2
-dimensional which is what `kneighbors()` needs as an input.

-Now we can see the top 5 most similar pokemon.
+We can see the top 5 most similar Pokémon to our test example.

 ---